FIWARE/tutorials.CRUD-Operations/README.md

 ### Batch Replace Entity Data

-This example uses the convenience batch processing endpoint to create a series of available products.
+This example uses the convenience batch processing endpoint to replace entity data of existing products.

 #### :one::eight: Request: